 BSc First Class or 2:1 or equivalent in a relevant scientific discpline which would normally be one of the biological sciences or natural sciences.
 Subject to University regulations, MBChB or BDS students who had completed 3 years of stuy would be eligible to intercalate.

-A-level mathematics or equivalent level of numeracy demonstrated through undergraduate degree or other relevant experience will also be required.
+Demonstration of basic A-level mathematics or equivalent level of numeracy through undergraduate degree or other relevant experience will also be required.

 English language requirement: IELTS 6.5 overall, with no less than 6.0 in any single compenent.
 Alternative English language requirements that are acceptable are: